Orange-OpenSource/a11y-guidelines/src/en/articles/accessible-table.md

 However, a blind user will not have access to all these relations between the information, it's the reason why it is important that a table is implemented with the appropriate HTML markup so that it is correctly rendered by assistive technologies.

-In the rest of this article, we will see the main rules to follow to obtain an accessible table.
+In the rest of this article, we will see the main rules to follow to create an accessible table.

 ### Add a caption/title to your table